 Although the Settling Parties do not use the term "penalty" to describe the financial obligations to be imposed on PG&E, the Settling Parties analyze the settlement agreement in light of the penalty factors set forth in D.98-12-075.
 (Joint Motion at 34.)

-&lt;sup>20 D.98-12-075 at 35-39.
+20 D.98-12-075 at 35-39.

-outcome based on the record to date and in light of the potential range of outcomes that could result if this proceeding was fully adjudicated and the litigation risk facing the parties.
+outcomes that could result if this proceeding was fully adjudicated and the litigation risk facing the parties.

 8.1.1 Severity of the Offense